Table of Contents[Hide][Show]

 My favorite hiking pants are ones that have legs that zip off to convert to shorts.
 Bring a fleece and light rain jacket that you can pack in your backpack.
 Chances are that you will encounter different temperatures along the way, and different weather can roll in quickly.
 One of the first Colorado hikes I went on began as a sunny fall day then turned into a snowstorm on our way back to the trailhead.

-For more tip on packing for your hike read World TravelingMom’s 7 Tips for Hiking in the Desert.
+For more tip on packing for your hike, read these 7 Tips for Hiking in the Desert.

-Don’t miss the opportunity the summer to get your entire family outside and hiking through green fields, across sparkling streams, through canyons and up to waterfalls.
+Don’t miss the opportunity this summer to get your entire family outside and hiking through green fields, across sparkling streams, through canyons and up to waterfalls — or even around the neighborhood or in your nearest state park.
 At the end of the day, you will all sleep better and be healthier and happier.
 There’s not a better gift you could give your children than a love of hiking.